 - If you need to leave the hide for any reason please phone ahead and someone will come and escort you.
 This is done to protect the hide from irreparable damage that can happen should the wildlife see you leave

-- The land the hides are on is a privately owned lake complex.
-Please do not leave the hide during your session and wander around as it is part of the agreement from the land owners that all guest will be escorted on and off the complex
+- Some of our hides are on a privately owned lake complex.
+Please do not leave the hide during your session and wander around as it is part of the agreement from the land owners that all guest will be escorted on and off the site

 - Please leave the hide as you found it and take all litter home with you.